BalloonBox-Inc/SCRTSibyl-Oracle/README.md

-SCRTSybil: the first credit score check oracle for the Secret Network
+SCRTSibyl: the first credit score check oracle for the Secret Network

 ## Milestone 1